jashinspires/Production-Grade-LLM-Evaluation-Framework-with-Multi-Metric-Analysis/README.md

 | **Context Relevancy** | Catches retrieval failures | Did we even fetch the right documents? |
 | **Answer Relevancy** | The "did you answer MY question" check | Model answered correctly... but wrong question |

-I spent a lot of time deciding whether to include semantic similarity metrics.
-The trade-off: they're slower (need to load neural models) but much more accurate.
-I decided the accuracy was worth the speed hit — especially for evaluation, where you're not running in real-time.
+The trade-off with semantic similarity metrics: they're slower (need to load neural models) but much more accurate.
+The accuracy is worth the speed hit — especially for evaluation, where you're not running in real-time.

 ---

-## The Design Decisions Behind This
+## Key Design Decisions

 ### Decision 1: Factory Pattern for Metrics

-I wanted anyone to be able to add their own metrics easily.
-So I built a factory pattern:
+The framework is designed so anyone can add their own metrics easily using a factory pattern:

 ```python
 MetricFactory.register("my_metric", MyMetricClass)